DaveOC90/ca2dataScripts/README.md

 ## Installation

-### Python Scripts
+### Python Environment
 If you want to use the python scripts you need to install python and have the packages detailed in install/environmentGeneral.txt installed as well.
-The easiest way to do this, is to install miniconda, and then use te command conda install enviromentGeneral.txt
+The easiest way to do this, is to install [miniconda](https://docs.conda.io/en/latest/miniconda.html), and then use te command conda install enviromentGeneral.txt

+### MATLAB
+For the script smrToMat.py, a MATLAB installation is needed.

 ### BIS integrated preprocessing pipeline
 For the time being, the easiest way to use the preprocessing pipeline is to do so via a singularity image.

-First you need to install [singularity]()
+First you need to install [singularity](https://singularity.hpcng.org/user-docs/master/quick_start.html)

-Then you can download this [file]() or build the image using the specification file in install/thing.txt and run the following command:
+Then you can download this [file](https://drive.google.com/file/d/1H7PIvLk06wPqgDPYvIvD4HHfqPf2lkAm/view?usp=sharing) or build the image using the specification file in install/thing.txt and run the following command:

 ```
 singularity build ubuntuBIS.sif ../biswebSing.recipe